No.10 Innovation Fellowships

 We want to harness the power of technology and data to improve public services.
 We’re seeking the best digital and tech talent from industry, academia and civil society to help us accelerate the adoption of cutting-edge approaches.

 The No.10 Innovation Fellowship Programme was announced as part of the National Data Strategy.
 We’ve taken inspiration from the US Presidential Innovation Fellowship Programme, which has attracted top talent from tech giants, start-ups, and academia, and led to new products and services in areas such as healthcare, veterans support, and natural disaster relief.

 We want a richly diverse group of Fellows united by a passion for using cutting-edge technology and approaches to deliver positive societal impact.

 If successful, you’ll enjoy unparalleled opportunities to deliver the type of high impact technology and data projects that are only possible in government.
-You’ll be matched with a government department who is looking for your unique skill set; have access to senior decision makers; and help tackle public sector challenges of national importance.
+You’ll be matched with a government department that is looking for your unique skill set; have access to senior decision makers; and help tackle public sector challenges of national importance.

 You’ll have the opportunity to collaborate with a peer group of exceptionally talented Fellows and build strong links with the No.10 Data Science Team and the government Central Digital and Data Office.

 We’re offering each Fellow a Senior Civil Service (SCS1) contract of 12 months with a possibility of extending it up to 24 months; a dedicated recruitment and onboarding process; and bespoke in-programme support.